A smokefree Trust for patients/visitors

 The move to become smokefree is proving successful, but we realise this is a big a culture change that will take time to implement fully, and we ask for your support in helping us achieve this for everyone’s benefit.

-What does going smokefree mean for you?
+What does being smokefree mean for you?

-• You must not smoke on hospital grounds or any premises owned by Dorset HealthCare
+• You must not smoke on hospital grounds or any premises owned by Dorset HealthCare.

 • If you are admitted as an inpatient to one of our wards, you are asked not to bring any tobacco related products with you.